-Absolutely, over the years we have learned to navigate difficult cases such as closed panels.
+Complexities with closed panels are to be settled on a “case-by-case” basis.
+Over the years, we have learned to navigate difficult cases such as closed panels.
 It is true that with thousands of new medical professionals graduating every year, there is not enough space at insurance to credential everyone.
 Clients that hire WCH team to handle such case are assured that our credentialing specialists will use all available resources: contacts, evaluation of practice location region, database of participating providers in the area and apply our knowledge and expertise to help our clients get into closed panels.
-Alternative options will be also offered.

-WCH is able to complete credentialing process for new providers within 90 days.
-Established providers that are making any changes, this process is complete within 60 days.
-Facility enrollment up to 180 days.
+WCH can to complete the credentialing process for new providers within 90 days, for established providers that are making any changes within 60 days, for facility enrollment up to 180 days.

-This depends on the patients’ insurance plan and benefits.
+It depends on the patients’ insurance plan and benefits.
 Each patient has a specific health plan coverage that delegates the reimbursement and eligibility requirements.
-Nevertheless, the provider is financially responsible for seeing the patient prior to checking patient benefits and insurance credentialing requirements.
+Nevertheless, the provider is financially responsible for seeing the patient before checking patient benefits and insurance credentialing requirements.
 From our experience, we can say that the majority of insurance companies prefer to pay contracted providers.
-Before making your decision speak with us, we can help create timeline and structure so that you get paid for your work.
+Talk to us before making your decision.
+We can help to create a timeline and structure that will give you a possibility to get payments for your work.

-Yes, you will have assigned credentialing specialist that will be the main person for communication between you and insurance company.
-You will be also able to speak with the department supervisor and manager.
+Yes, you will have assigned credentialing specialist that will be the primary person for communication between you and insurance company.
+You will be able to speak with the Credentialing Department Supervisor and Manager.

-At any time there is a rejection to an appeal or new enrollment, we don’t stop.
-Our job is to get our client enrolled with the insurance.
-There are several steps that can be done to request reconsideration or second level review.
-We have experience to handle rejected cases in enrollment and second level appeals to help our clients to become accepted by the insurance.
+We do not stop even there is a rejection of an appeal or new enrollment.
+Our job is to get our client enrolled with insurance.
+Several steps that can be done to request reconsideration or second level review.
+We have the experience to handle rejected cases in enrollment and second level appeals to help our clients to become accepted by the insurance.

-No, submitting application to the insurance does not provide guarantee that insurance will accept provider into the network.
-Before submitting the application it is important to find out if the panel is open for the provider specialty.
-Once the confirmation has been received the provider can submit application.
+No, submitting an application to the insurance does not provide a guarantee that insurance will accept provider into the network.
+Before submitting the application, it is crucial to find out if the panel is open for the provider specialty.
+Once the confirmation has been received, the provider can submit an application.

-Our experience have shown that direct contracts are the best option for providers.
-However, considering the closure of plans for certain specialties, amount of time it takes to complete one application to join an insurance, IPA sometimes can work better for a practice.
-However, we consult our clients to always go directly.
+Our experience has shown that direct contracts are the best option for providers.
+However, considering the closure of plans for certain specialties, the amount of time it takes to complete one application to join insurance, IPA sometimes can work better for practice.
+However, we consult our clients always to go directly.
 IPA should be a last resort for healthcare providers.